JayBeavers/Reflecta/ReflectaArduinoCore/README.md

 # ReflectaArduinoCore #

 Reflecta Arduino Core binds the functions pinMode, digitalRead, digitalWrite, analogRead, and analogWrite to the ARDU1 interface.
-To use, QueryInterface 'ARDU1' and this will give you the function id of pinMode.
-Increase the function id for each following function in the interface.
-For example, if QueryInterface ARDU1 returns 9, then function id 9 = pinMode and function id 12 = analogRead.

-pinMode, digitalWrite, and analogWrite take two byte parameters, one byte for each function parameter.  digitalRead and analogRead take one byte parameters.
-For example, when QueryInterface ARDU1 = 9, sending

-> 0x09 02 11 1

-> Function Id = 0x09, ParameterLength = 2, Parameter[0] = 11, Parameter[1] = 1

-would call

-> pinMode(11, 1);
+This is the Arduino library that enables the 'send' side of the Reflecta conversation.

+> _Stability: Beta_ -- no plans to change existing APIs but may make additions, taking community feedback, documenting breaking changes

+## Calling ReflectaArduinoCore from NodeJS

+Documentation on using the NodeJS client can be found [here](https://github.com/JayBeavers/Reflecta/blob/master/NodeClient/node_modules/ARDU1.md).

+## To Be Documented -- Calling ReflectaArduinoCore 'raw' just using ReflectaFunctions

+## Release History

+- 0.3.x: Beta release ReflectaArduinoCore with analog & digital io, wire, and servo.

+## Futures

+- Add Advanced I/O functions (tone, pulseIn, etc.)
+- Consider including other Arduino standard libraries such as Stepper, EEPROM, SD, SPI, SoftwareSerial, etc.